parksben/markdown-navbar/README.md

 # Markdown-Navbar

 Best markdown navbar component for React.
+With this component, you can:

+* Display article directory for readers
+* Click on the anchor point in the directory to jump to the corresponding article content
+* Share url with anchor hash value to reader

 ## Screenshots